telerik/blazor-docs/components/notification/overview.md

 ### Styling and Appearance

-The Notification appearance and styling can be easily customized.
-You can change the notifications' colors, animation type, size and stack order.
-You can find more information in the [Notification Appearance]({%slug notification-appearance%}) article.
+You can customize the appearance and styling of the Notification component by changing the notifications' colors, animation type, size, and stack order.
+For more information, see the [Notification Appearance]({%slug notification-appearance%}) article.

 ## Notifications Reference and Methods